GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 ## Assemble the Example

-The Spark application is assembled into an uber/fat jar with all of its dependencies and hbase configuration.
-To build, run:
+The Spark application is assembled into an uber/fat jar with all of its dependencies and HBase configuration.
+To build use `sbt` as follows:

-    mvn clean assembly:assembly
+    sbt clean assembly

-The above command should build `target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar` file.
+The above command should build `target/scala-2.11/cloud-bigtable-dataproc-spark-shc-assembly-0.1.jar` file.

-**NOTE**: Since the Cloud Bigtable configuration is included in the (fat) jar, any changes will require a re-assembling it.
+**NOTE**: Since the Cloud Bigtable configuration is included in the (fat) jar, any changes will require re-assembling it.

 ## Test Locally